urnathan/libcody/README.md

 #### Importing

-Importation, inculding that of header-units, uses:
+Importation, including that of header-units, uses:

 `MODULE-IMPORT $module`